eigenfoo/old-eigenfoo.github.io/_pages/about.md

 really like sushi.)

-Previously, I studied engineering, computer science and mathematics at [The Cooper Union](http://cooper.edu/welcome) in New York, and interned with the quant research and data science team at [Quantopian](https://www.quantopian.com/) in Boston, where I researched models and develop open-source software for the algorithmic hedge fund.
+Previously, I studied engineering, computer science and mathematics at [The Cooper Union](http://cooper.edu/welcome) in New York.
+For two summers, I interned with the quant research and data science team at [Quantopian](https://www.quantopian.com/) in Boston, where I researched models and develop open-source software for the algorithmic hedge fund.